‘I never lose. I either win or I learn.’ Nelson Mandela

 During the summer of 2016, we were chosen by a leading business service organisation as the preferred provider for a leadership development and culture change initiative.
 A month later we lost the project.

 In our team After Action Review, we realised our operating model was too loose and that there were a number of important pieces missing in the puzzle.
 During the twelve months that followed we built the processes needed to ensure we would never have to go through this experience again.
 We were determined to offer clients what they expected from an associate-led consulting model like ours: i.e. consistency, continuity and professionalism led by the company, and thought-leadership, creativity and imagination delivered by our consultants.
 We call this “Freedom within a framework”

-We defined the capabilities needed from consultants joining our team, we evolved and refreshed our principles, we changed our structure and clarified our purpose, mission and values.
+We defined the capabilities needed from consultants joining our team, we evolved and refreshed our approach, we changed our structure and clarified our purpose, mission and values.
 We looked at our competitive landscape to clarify what our value proposition should be and what that meant in terms of our brand identity – corporate credibility with a human touch.
-Finally, we refreshed and strengthened our portfolio of services.
+Finally, we simplified our portfolio of services to three.

 Since summer 2017, we’ve experimented with a way of working that emphasised speed (in response to client requests), consistency (in the application of our design and delivery principles) and excellence (in offering innovative learning methods and development experiences that lead to behavioural change and business impact, at the same time).

 We also decided to part company with talented consultants who had been with us since inception, and brought new consultants, who combined strong capabilities and values, into the team.
 Centralising and consolidating our efforts was paying off.
 However, something was missing.
 Our plane had a pilot, a co-pilot and a crew member.
 What about the rest of our crew?